"All we are saying is that it matters, so do not feel shallow or ashamed about taking care of yourself"

-Studio Rebecca Norberg explores how to do projects with others and generate sustainable, valuable solutions and outcomes.
-BUT, and this is a big but, in the end, it all comes down to taking care of oneself in order to be able to do good.
-It is all about dealing with the personal politics first, before profit.
+We explore how to execute projects with others and generate sustainable, valuable solutions and outcomes.
+Although in the end, it all comes down to taking care of oneself in order to be able to do good.
+It is all about dealing with the personal politics first.
+Profit comes after.

-Finding out what makes sense for oneself is difficult and challenging, it is also what politics are about and many feel hesitant to form a political opinion because of its complexity.
-Though if one starts with the self and sees politics as the process of making decisions that apply to members of a group and these members of a group are the different aspects of the self, perhaps just getting into the mindset doesn't have to seem so overwhelming.
-The politics of the personal could for example be what we choose to apply to our bodies (like skincare and clothing), what we eat, what we listen to and watch, what we do creatively, what environments we are in and what physical activities we do.
-Like I said before, this is related to the lifestyle we choose for ourselves but it seems important to not only mimic what others do (even if that's a great way to test and explore) but to really consider what makes sense for the self and what the effects are.
-It's also just about starting with one aspect and seeing where it takes you.
+Finding out what makes sense for oneself can be difficult and challenging.
+It is also the core to what politics are about and many feel hesitant to form a political opinion because of its complexity.
+If one were instead to start with the self and see politics as the process of making decisions that apply to members of a group, perhaps it doesn't have to seem so overwhelming.
+The politics of the personal could for example be what we choose to apply to our bodies (like skincare and clothing), what we eat, what we listen to or watch, what we do creatively, what environments we are in and what physical activities we do.
+Like we wrote earlier, this is related to the lifestyle we choose for ourselves.
+However, it seems important to not only mimic what others do (even if that's a great way to test and explore) but to really consider what makes sense for your self and what the effects are.
+It's also perhaps just about starting with one aspect and seeing where it takes you.

-Because I believe that if I take care of myself and figure out my own personal politics, I can not only take care of others better but also serve the world in a way that is more aligned with my believes.
-I am not saying it is easy, it is basically the struggle of life or what life is about from both a spiritual and biological perspective... to sustain oneself.
-All I am saying is it matters, so do not feel shallow or ashamed or bad about taking care of yourself, feel like it is your purpose.
+We believe that if we take care of ourselves and figure out our own personal politics, we cannot only take care of others better but also serve the world in a way that is more aligned with our beliefs.
+We're not saying it's easy.
+It is basically what life is about from both a spiritual and biological perspective: To sustain oneself.
+All we are saying is that it matters, so do not feel shallow or ashamed about taking care of yourself.
+Instead recognize that it is your purpose.